MAS KiwiSaver Scheme Review

 Our guide to the MAS KiwiSaver Scheme looks at the fund choices, fees and options available to KiwiSaver members.

-- MAS KiwiSaver offers seven KiwiSaver funds, with the aim of making market-beating returns by outsourcing management and investing to decision to trusted external managers.
+- The MAS KiwiSaver Scheme offers seven KiwiSaver funds, with the aim of making market-beating returns by outsourcing management and investing to decision to trusted external managers.

 - Unlike schemes like Milford, Fisher Funds and Booster, MAS doesn't employ in-house investment managers, which likely keeps costs (invariably passed on to the investors) lower.
-Fund industry giants JBWere, Blackrock, Bancorp and Hunter Investment Management make all investment decisions.
+Fund industry giants JBWere, Blackrock, Nikko and PIMCO via the Hunter Global Bond Fund, make all investment decisions.

-- Most KiwiSaver schemes have two fees - an annual membership fee (which is usually a flat amount of money) and an annual management fee (which is usually a percentage of your fund balance).
-MAS KiwiSaver, rather helpfully, has one fee - just the annual management fee.
+- Some KiwiSaver schemes have two fees – an annual membership fee (which is usually a flat amount of money) and an annual management fee (which is usually a percentage of your fund balance).
+The MAS KiwiSaver Scheme, rather helpfully, does not have any membership fees so there is just one figure (the annual fund charges) to consider.

-- Every MAS KiwiSaver fund has an average balance well above the national average, suggesting that many high-earning (and high contributing) New Zealanders have selected MAS KiwiSaver as their provider.
+- Every MAS KiwiSaver Scheme fund has an average balance well above the national average, suggesting that many high-earning (and high contributing) New Zealanders have selected MAS as their KiwiSaver provider.
 We believe the driving force is the health profession's loyalty and commitment to MAS as a financial service provider.

-- MAS KiwiSaver follows a Responsible Investing Policy (outlined here).
+- The MAS KiwiSaver Scheme follows a Responsible Investing Policy (outlined here).

-- Medical Funds Management Ltd (MFM), the Manager of MAS KiwiSaver, is a subsidiary of the Medical Assurance Society New Zealand Limited (MAS), which itself is a mutual society and therefore not a profit-focused company.
+- Medical Funds Management Ltd (MFM), the Manager of the MAS KiwiSaver Scheme, is a subsidiary of the Medical Assurance Society New Zealand Limited (MAS), which itself is a mutual society and therefore not a profit-focused company.

 Read this First: Fees, Performance and Understanding What's Best For Your Situation